Accurate boundary bootstrap for the three-dimensional O($N$) normal universality class

 For $N=5$, the sign of $\a$ is important for determining the critical value $N_c$.
-Previously, the boundary bootstrap study \cite{Padayasi:2021sik} obtained a result for $\a|_{N=5}$ around $0.017$, which indicates $N_c\approx 5$.
+Previously, the boundary bootstrap study \cite{Padayasi:2021sik} obtained a result for $\a|_{N=5}$ around $0.017$.
 Without assigning error, it is not clear if $\a|_{N=5}$ is really positive, i.e., if $N_c$ is above $5$.
-Our result for $\a|_{N=5}$ is one order of magnitude smaller, but still marginally positive.
-To fully settle the sign of $\a|_{N=5}$, we use {power-law} fits to extract the critical value \be N_c^\text{this work}=5.016(28)\,, \ee which is surprisingly close to the integer value $5$.
+Our estimate for $\a|_{N=5}$ is 1 order of magnitude smaller, but still marginally positive.
+Based on the estimates $\a|_{N=2,3,4,5}$, we use {power-law} fits to extract the critical value \be N_c^\text{this work}=5.016(28)\,, \ee which is surprisingly close to the integer value $5$.
 For comparison, a fit of the previous results in \cite{Padayasi:2021sik} gives $N_c\approx 5.2$.